marcbacchi/cloud-resume-challenge/README.md

 # cloud-resume-challenge

-This project is my attempt of building an online resume, simply a static web page, serving my resume html and css written from scratch by myself, since I wanted to keep it as simple as could be.
+This project is my online resume, a static web page, serving my resume html and css written from scratch by myself, since I wanted to keep it as simple as could be.